flyway/flyway-docker/README.md

 Flyway Pipelines isn't available in this version - please use Flyway Community at [redgate/flyway](https://hub.docker.com/r/redgate/flyway/) if you want to use this feature of Flyway.

-## Supported Volumes
+## Suggested Project Structure

-To make it easy to run Flyway the way you want to, you can use the following folders in your Flyway project folder
+To make it easy to run Flyway the way you want to, you can use the following folders in your Flyway project

 Volume            | Usage
 ------------------|------